Velestus/CSS-Playground/README.md

 **What can be more interesting than some screenshots?
 Take a look!**
 -----

 _[Simple Axe]_ - 2D drawing of axe.
-Weapon consists of two div elements wrapped in parent div to allow animation of whole weapon.
+Weapon consists of two div elements wrapped in parent div to allow animation of whole weapon.<br/>
 ![Pure CSS 2D Axe](http://projects.bborawski.pl/css-playground/static/media/axe.jpg)
 -----

 _[Rubik's Cube]_ - 3D drawing of Rubik's Cube.
-Added rotating animation to show every side of the cube.
+Added rotating animation to show every side of the cube.<br/>
 ![Pure CSS 3D Rubik's Cube](http://projects.bborawski.pl/css-playground/static/media/rubik.jpg)
 -----